Geometry puzzles

 Square Heronian (contributed by Lee Morgenstern)

 A Heronian triangle has integer sides and integer area.
 A primitive Heronian triangle has sides with gcd(A,B,C)=1.
 Find a primitive Heronian triangle where all 3 sides are squares.
-[When this problem was fist posted, only one solution was known.
+[When this problem was first posted, only one solution was known.
 Extra credit for anyone who finds a second solution.]

 Solved by: Arthur Vause, Paul Cleary, P.M.A.
 Hakeem, Ionut-Zaharia Chirila, Ender Aktulga